tenintech/entra-id-management-lab/README.md

   - Remote Desktop (optional)

 ## Lab Objectives
-I will Provision users, assign roles, enagle Multi- Factor Authentication (MFA), and Configure access control
+I will add a user, assign a role, engage Multi- Factor Authentication (MFA) and finally, add the user to a group.

 ---
 # Step-by-Step Walkthrough